simonwiles/palladio-webcomponents/ROADMAP.md

   - Probably replacing https://palladio-webcomponents.netlify.app/.
 - Notes on self-hosting and NPM usage.
 - Details and notes on obtaining and using a MapBox Access Token.
+- Guidance on customizing styling -- what's possible with the current architecture and what's not.

 ## Longer Term